mormond/ethereum-consortium-orchestration/README.md

 ## Dependencies

+### Platform
+All of the following steps were validated on a Windows 10 client OS.
+If you want to deploy from another platform, you will need to ensure you have all the relevant dependencies installed.

 ### Github Repo
 The deployment uses the templates at https://github.com/EthereumEx/ethereum-arm-templates - this repo will need to be forked for some minor changes to be made (see below).
 This is required because we chose not to redistribute the code in this repo.